How can we create a more just society with A.I.?

 Sector Private

 Collaborator Contribution The school of computing and communications at the OU has expertise in Critical Systems Thinking and Decolonial AI.
-This team has collaborated on the development of the workshop series and will serve on the Program Committee for this workshop series.
+This team continues to collaborate on the development of the workshop series and will serve on the Program Committee for this workshop series.
 The Critical Ecology Lab is educating our team on a new approach to ecology that considers the impacts of injustice on the planet.
 Members of the lab will be providing our key note discussions for the workshop, to introduce the concept of "critical" ecology, so that we can apply this to our case of AI and its impacts.
 Trilateral Research has expertise in seductive surveillance and privacy.
 They will serve on the program committee for our workshop series.

 Start Year 2023